hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 * More evidence == more of a weight; Genes that are expressed in only a small fraction of cells will be favored (useful for finding rare cell populations)
 * Not just a consideration of the expression level is, but also the distribution of expression

-_In this workshop we will demonstrate the use of both transformations at different steps of the workflow._
+_In this workshop we will demonstrate the use of both transformations at different steps in the workflow._

 ##  Explore sources of unwanted variation